jadarnel27/joshthecoder.com/_drafts/cxconsumer-skewed-parallelism.markdown

 |4|49.7540572|51.5220547|1776|
 |4|51.5260546|51.9660535|Lots of slightly longer waits|

-For a more visualized representation, here's a graph!
+For the visual learners, here's a graph!
 Each line is a thread, with the Y-axis representing the current CXCONSUMER wait duration at a given time, and the X-axis is time.
-This is scoped specifically to node 3, and ignores thread 0 (the coordinator thread).
+This is scoped specifically to the consumer side of node 3.

 [![threads and waits][7]][7]

-This demonstrates pretty clearly that threads that are attached to the consumer side of the Repartition Streams operator are registering CXCONSUMER waits while waiting on rows from the join operator.
-The producer threads are sending rows as quick as they can from scan of the 3.7 million rows in the Posts table, so very few CXPACKET waits are registered.
+This demonstrates pretty clearly that threads that are attached to the consumer side of the Repartition Streams operator are registering CXCONSUMER waits while waiting on packets of rows accumulating on the right side of node 3 to be pushed across to the left side.
+The producer threads are sending rows as quickly as they can from scan of the 3.7 million rows in the Posts table, but only a few rows qualify for the join condition.
+Thus it takes a long time for full "packets" of rows to build up on the right side of the exchange, and the threads on the left side are left waiting for work to do.

-This also demonstrates that CXCONSUMER, in this case, is not benign at all - but a sign that we have a query in need of tuning.
+In this case, CXCONSUMER is not benign at all - but a sign that we have a query in need of tuning.
+There are several ways to "fix" this weird query.
+One option would be to create a unique constraint on the `Type` column of the `dbo.PostTypes` table.

-Other CXCONSUMER waits are registered for node 10 (also repartition streams) on all 4 threads from 2019-04-11 02:42:51.9740573 to 2019-04-11 02:42:52.0460541.

 ## Aside: About the Coordinator Thread

-There is a very long CXPACKET wait that accumulates on the coordinator thread from 2019-04-11 02:42:49.7460533 until 2019-04-11 02:42:51.9700543 (2224 ms) with a waiterType of "waitForAllOwnersToOpen."
-It seems this is accumulating up until all parallel branches in the plan have "started" (for lack of a better term).
+There is a very long CXPACKET wait that accumulates on the coordinator thread from 49.7460533 until 51.9700543 (2,224 ms) with a waiterType of "waitForAllOwnersToOpen."
+This is accumulating up until all parallel branches in the plan have "started up."
+It feels like this should logically be CXCONSUMER.
+Additionally, this specific CXPACKET wait seems harmless (which is funny, since CXPACKER is supposed to be the actionable wait now).

-There is a CXCONSUMER wait that accumulates on the coordinator thread from 2019-04-11 02:42:51.9740573 to 2019-04-11 02:42:52.0460541 (71 ms).
-This is the same time period where CXCONSUMER threads are being registered node 10.
-I'm speculating here, but it seems like, once all parallel branches have started, the coordinator thread registers CXCONSUMER until parallelism ends.
+There is a CXCONSUMER wait that accumulates on the coordinator thread from 51.9740573 to 52.0460541 (71 ms).
+This is the same time period where CXCONSUMER threads are being registered at node 10.
+This shows that, once all the parallel branches have started up, thread zero acts like any other consumer when waiting on packets of rows at the right side of its Gather Streams operator.

 ## Look Out for CXCONSUMER

 This wait type can definitely be a sign that something strange is going on in your queries.
 Look out for skewed parallelism - particularly in cases like this, where a parallel exchange operator is active for a long time waiting on a long-running operator to send it data.
-Please let me know if you see other problematic queries that have high CXCONSUMER waits as well, I'd be interested in checking them out!

 [1]: https://www.brentozar.com/archive/2018/07/cxconsumer-is-harmless-not-so-fast-tiger/
 [2]: https://dba.stackexchange.com/q/226366/6141